mdn/browser-compat-data/schemas/public.schema.md

 #### `version_last`

 A string indicating the last browser version that supported the feature.
 This property is always present when `version_removed` is present.
 For example, if a feature was removed in version 30, `version_last` will be `"29"`.
+Version numbers can be non-sequential, so `version_last` is not always `version_removed` minus 1.

 ```json
 {